Targeted Review Solutions

 Your student should solve for x to find the sum of y and z.

-3. This is the value when the terms are subtracted in the wrong order.
+3. This option is the value when the terms are subtracted in the wrong order.

 B